UWE Bristol Undergraduate Internship Scheme 2018

-This is an exciting opportunity for UWE Bristol undergraduates to gain valuable work experience in a range of employment sectors – and you'll earn at least £300 a week (or £1,500 over the summer period).
+Applications are now open for our Undergraduate Internships Scheme.
+This is a chance for undergraduates to find valuable work experience in a range of employment sectors over the summer period.
+As well as getting a chance to build your skills and confidence, you'll earn at least £300 a week.

 Internships will last for ten weeks full time or 20 weeks part time.